ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/config.md

 to allow a reduced set of modules to be configured (e.g. just `plants` and `soil`), and to allow specific module implementations to be configured (e.g. `plants_with_hydro` instead of `plants`).
-The resulting combined model configuration is validated against a set of [JSON schema](https://json-schema.org).
+The resulting combined model configuration is validated against a set of [`JSON Schema`](https://json-schema.org).
 If this passes, a combined output file is saved as a permanent record of the model configuration.
-This configuration is also saved as a dictionary accessible to other modules and submodules.
+This configuration is also saved as a dictionary accessible to other modules and scripts.

 ## Configuration files